Frank Zappa's musical language

 3. Trouble every day (1984)

-As a composition "Trouble every day" on "Does humor belong in music?" is following the "More trouble every day" track from "Roxy and elsewhere", but for its title Zappa returned to simply calling it "Trouble every day" again, the title it had when he wrote the lyrics for this song in 1965 (as released on "Freak out!" in 1966).
+As a composition "Trouble every day" on "Does humor belong in music?" is following the "More trouble every day (1974)" track from "Roxy and elsewhere", but for its title Zappa returned to simply calling it "Trouble every day" again, the title it had when he wrote the lyrics for this song in 1965 (as released on "Freak out!" in 1966).
 Regarding the music the 1965/6 and 1974/1984 versions are entirely different.
-The first example represents the opening.
+"More trouble every day (1988)" was also included in the 1988 gig list, titled like this more accurately in my opinion.
+See the corresponding sections for outtakes of the guitar solo of this song from 1974 and 1988.
+The first example below represents the opening from 1984.

 Trouble every day (1984), 0:00-0:29 (midi file).